GlobalNamesArchitecture/GlobalNamesArchitecture.github.io/_posts/2015-04-29-good-bad-names.md

     http:/resolver.globalnames.org/trusted?name_id=123&wrong_value=1

-People can just copy and paste this URL into browser, or set it as a "Report mistake" button for every name in their results html.
+People can just copy and paste this URL into browser, or set it as a "Report a mistake" button for every name in their results html.
 If this button is pushed GN Resolver will register human curation event and data from this event will be used to improve performance of the classifier algorithm.
 Human curations will